visit-dav/visit/src/doc/python_scripting/functions.rst

     The AddPlot function creates a new plot of the specified type using a variable from the open database.
-The plotType argument is a string that contains the name of a valid plot plugin type which must be a member of the string tuple that is returned by the PlotPlugins function.
+The plotType argument is a string that contains the name of a valid plot plug-in type which must be a member of the string tuple that is returned by the PlotPlugins function.
     The variableName argument is a string that contains the name of a variable in the open database.
 After the AddPlot function is called, a new plot is